Public and Regulatory

 - HSE v R.S Ltd. Proceedings relating to the alleged unsafe removal of asbestos.

-Trading Standards / Trade Marks
+Tom Horder's Trading Standards and Trade Marks cases have included:

 - DCC v WE Ltd. Complex prosecution of building firm in respect of high value residential building contracts.
 Company prosecuted under Consumer Protection Regulations, Fraud Act and Insolvency Act.